Seungmin: SKZ-Record/Player and original songs

 On March 25, 2021, "Piece of a Puzzle", a song co-written with Stray Kids members Bang Chan and Changbin, was released in celebration of Stray Kids' 3rd Debut Anniversary.
 On 18 June, 2021, Seungmin, Felix, Changbin and Bang Chan released "Up All Night", to the project with an accompanying music video.
 Both songs were later included on the SKZ-Replay album in December 2022.

 On 27 March 2023, together with Felix and Changbin, Seungmin released the subunit track, "Snain".
 On August 13, 2023, Seungmin released "Hold On", a song Han wrote about the death of a pet and wanted Seungmin to sing.
 In June 2024, Seungmin and Han released "Respirator", a duet they had debuted three months prior in a performance on the final day of Stray Kids' fourth fan-meeting, SKZ Magic School, in March.
-In July 2025, Seungmin released "Goodbye", which was written by Bang Chan about his experiences moving to South Korea away from his family when young.
-As of July 2025, all four were yet to see wider platform release.
+In July 2025, Seungmin released "Goodbye", which was written by Bang Chan about his experiences moving to South Korea away from his family when young, followed by "Still Here", written by Changbin in January 2026, and "Into the Current" written by Han in May 2026, making him the only member of Stray Kids that has performed a solo song by each of the three members of 3Racha.

 On December 21, 2022, Seungmin's original solo song "Stars and Raindrops" was released and included as part of the compilation album SKZ-Replay.
 Seungmin's original solo "As We Are", first performed in August 2024 as part of Stray Kids' DominATE tour in Seoul, was released in December 2024 as part of Stray Kids' special album, Hop, with an accompanying music video released to the band's SKZ-Record/Player YouTube project.
 In March 2025, as part of Stray Kids' digital single album Mixtape: Dominate, Seungmin released "Cinema", a duet with Lee Know, with an accompanying music video released on the Stray Kids YouTube channel.

-As of July 2025, Seungmin was known to have at least one unreleased original song, "Perfume", which was performed during Stray Kids' 5-Star Dome Tour in 2023.
+In August 2026, Seungmin's previously unreleased original song, "Perfume", which was performed during Stray Kids' 5-Star Dome Tour in 2023, was released on the SKZ-REPLAY 2026 Pt.1 album, together with "Goodbye", "Still here", and "Into The Current".